-Restrictive surgeries are those operations most often used for producing weight loss.
+Restrictive surgeries are used for producing weight loss.
 Food intake is restricted by creating a small pouch at the top of the stomach where the food enters from the esophagus.
 The pouch initially holds about 1 ounce of food and expands to 2-3 ounces with time.
 The pouch's lower outlet usually has a diameter of about 1/4 inch.
 The small outlet delays the emptying of food from the pouch and causes a feeling of fullness so you eat less.

 What Is Vertical Banded Gastroplasty?